-To celebrate World Book Day, we put together some interesting literary translation facts, as well as a few fun mistakes.
+To celebrate World Book Day on April 23rd, we put together some interesting literary translation facts, as well as a few fun mistakes.

-April 23rd was named World Book Day in 1995 to honor two remarkable writers – William Shakespeare and Miguel de Cervantes, who both died on that date in 1616.
+World Book Day dates back to 1995 and honors two remarkable writers – William Shakespeare and Miguel de Cervantes, who both died on that date in 1616.

 Miguel de Cervantes was a novelist, playwright, and poet.
-His important and widely celebrated novel ‘Don Quixote’ has been translated into more than 60 languages.
+His important and widely celebrated novel ‘Don Quixote’ is available in more than 60 languages.

 Shakespeare wrote close to a tenth of the most quoted lines ever written or spoken in English, according to the Oxford Dictionary of Quotations.